LukeAnglin/WebApp/categories/Data-Science/Preprocessing.md

 # Standardization

 Estimators do not perform well when features are not close to normal distributions.
-Considering the <span class="keyword1">Central Limit Theorem</span>, we want at least $n > 30$ samples.
+Considering the <span class="red">Central Limit Theorem</span>, we want at least $n > 30$ samples.

 ## Feature Adherence